-The PMI Rising Leader Award (formerly PMI Young Professional Award) recognizes and honors a young professional who has made a significant impact in advancing project management within an organization, advancing the knowledge and understanding of the practice of project management, and demonstrating an understanding of PMI standards, practices and ethics.
+The PMI Rising Leader Award recognizes and honors a young professionals who have made a significant impact in advancing project management within an organization, advancing the knowledge and understanding of the practice of project management, and demonstrating an understanding of PMI standards, practices and ethics.

 The Lead Nominator must be a PMI member in good standing.

 Current PMI staff, PMI contractors, and/or PMI consultants are not eligible to apply for this award.

 Current PMI Board members and members of PMI Board Reporting Committees are not eligible to apply for or act as a nominator for this award.